Widcombe Footbridge Flood Levels

 The lowest of these is dated July 1875 and represents a height

-upper section below the footbridge contains the highest recorded level:
+The upper section below the footbridge contains the highest

-about six meters (19 feet) above the 'normal' river level.
-The most
+level about six metres (19 feet) above the 'normal' river level.

-which stood downstream and restricted the flow of flood water.
-The
+1304) which stood downstream and restricted the flow of flood

 Location map of Widcombe footbridge flood levels: